Adloeth/FilamentDryerKiCad/README.md

 * Loadcell and the HX711 (it's amplifier) to measure how many filament is left
 * A few buttons to control everything

+The Arduino code can be found on [another repository](https://github.com/Adloeth/FilamentDryer).

 ![Little rendering](FilamentDryer.png)

 ## Why I did all this